- Shows and Tickets

 Join us after the show for an informal and enlightening question-and-answer session with cast members.
 Get the "inside story" on creating a character and putting together a professional production.
 Post-show forums are scheduled after select Tuesday and Wednesday evening performances.
 FREE; no reservations necessary.

 Explore the ideas and issues raised by a production through brief, illuminating post-show discussions with local experts, such as scientists, artists, historians and scholars.
 Subject Matters will ignite discussion, bring the play's concerns into sharp focus, and encourage you to think beyond the stage!
 Subject Matters discussions follow select Saturday matinee performances.
 FREE; no reservations necessary.

 Saturday, September 28, 2019

 Open captioning is live text displayed simultaneously to the performance and does not require the user to have any special equipment for viewing the text.
-Please contact our Ticket Services Department at (619) 23-GLOBE (234-5623) or Tickets@TheOldGlobe.org to purchase tickets within view of the captioning screen.
+To purchase tickets within view of the captioning screen online, click the date below or contact our Ticket Services Department at (619) 23-GLOBE (234-5623) or Tickets@TheOldGlobe.org.
 Tickets for open-caption performances go on sale on the single-ticket on-sale date and are subject to availability.
 Support for open captioning is provided in part by TDF.
 This project is supported in part by an award from the National Endowment for the Arts.

 Saturday, October 12, 2019 at 2:00 p.m.